iifl-logo

 Board Evaluation:

-Boards performance, and the performance of its committees as well as individual directors (both executive and non-executive/independent directors) in accordance with Section 178(2) of the Act.
+The Company has devised a policy for performance evaluation, which includes criteria for performance evaluation.
+It reviews the performance evaluation criteria annually in accordance with Regulation 4(2)(f) (ii)(9) of the SEBI Listing Regulations, as amended from time to time.
+The Nomination and Remuneration Committee accordingly carries out an annual evaluation of the Boards performance and the performance of its committees as well as individual directors (both executive and non-executive/independent directors), in accordance with Section 178(2) of the Act.
 This involves receiving inputs from all committee members.
 The Board thereafter reviews and takes on record the performance evaluation done by the Nomination and Remuneration Committee.
 The Board evaluates the performance of Independent Directors in accordance with Schedule IV to the Act.

-Pursuant to the provisions of the Act and SEBI Listing Regulations, the formal annual evaluation was carried out for the Boards own performance, its Committees & Individual Directors.
+Pursuant to the provisions of the Act and the SEBI Listing Regulations, the formal annual evaluation was carried out for the Boards own performance, its Committees & Individual Directors.

-A structured performance evaluation form was prepared after taking into consideration inputs received from the Directors and on the basis of the evaluation criteria laid down by Nomination and Remuneration Committee, covering various aspects of the
+A structured performance evaluation form was prepared after taking into consideration inputs received from the Directors and on the basis of the evaluation criteria laid down by the Nomination and Remuneration Committee, covering various aspects of the Boards functioning including adequacy of the composition of the Board and its Committees, Board culture, execution and performance of specific duties, obligations and governance.

 Observations of the Board in regard its own performance: